Napalm Death: Utilitarian and Apex Predator – Easy Meat (2011–2016)

-Throes of Joy in the Jaws of Defeatism (2017–present)
+Throes of Joy in the Jaws of Defeatism and Savage Imperial Death March (2017–2026)

-In August 2017, it was announced that Napalm Death entered the studio to begin recording their sixteenth studio album for an early 2018 release.
+The band performed at Wacken Open Air in August 2017.
+That same month, it was announced that Napalm Death entered the studio to begin recording their sixteenth studio album for an early 2018 release.
 In September, frontman Mark "Barney" Greenway spoke to Australia's Sticks for Stones condemning the announcement and stated that no material was being worked on at the moment but was in the "preliminary stages".
 He then said that it would not be released until later next year.
 In an interview at Download Festival in June 2018, Greenway confirmed that guitarist Mitch Harris would appear on the new album, which was not expected to be released until 2019, but did not know if he would tour with them again.
 Bassist Shane Embury confirmed in a March 2019 interview with Extreme Metal Festival News that Harris "did come over and record guitars on the new record" and Greenway has "nearly recorded all his vocal parts".
 He added, however, that the album would not be released before early 2020.

-Napalm Death (along with Lamb of God, Anthrax, and Testament) opened for Slayer on their final North American tour in the summer of 2018.
+Napalm Death (along with Lamb of God, Anthrax, and Testament) opened for Slayer on the second leg of their final North American tour in the summer of 2018.
 In October 2019, Shane Embury announced that he would be unable to join the band during their North American Tour.
 Vernon Blake was announced as substitute live bassist.

 An EP titled Logic Ravaged by Brute Force was released on 7 February 2020.
 The band released their sixteenth studio album, Throes of Joy in the Jaws of Defeatism, in September 2020.

+The band played at Milwaukee Metal Fest in May of 2023.

+Napalm Death released Savage Imperial Death March, a collaborative studio album with the Melvins, initially in a limited vinyl edition in February 2025, before Ipecac Recordings re-released it for a global release in April 2026.
+In addition to touring with the Melvins to promote the album, the band went on a 2026 North American tour with support from Primitive Man and Deadguy on select dates.
+This tour included an appearance at the Sonic Temple festival in Columbus, Ohio.
+The band were also confirmed to be making an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida in May 2026.

+On 15 July 2026, NPR released the Napalm Death Tiny Desk Concert on YouTube.
+That year, Greenway also provided vocals for the crust punk side project Totalis on its album Griefstate, alongside members of Skitsystem, Anti Cimex, War//Plague and Detestation.

+Upcoming seventeenth studio album (2026–present)

+As early as January 2026, Napalm Death began recording demos for their seventeenth studio album.
+In September 2026, bassist Shane Embury confirmed that the album will "probably" not be released until late 2027 due to touring and other scheduling conflicts.